yiming-liao/logry/README.md

 </div>

-> Logging across fullstack apps is messy.
+> Logging across fullstack apps is _messy_.
-> You jump between server and browser but most loggers don’t.
-> **Logry** is built for the monorepo era — _a fully typed logger that works the same everywhere._
+> **Logry** keeps it simple — zero config, out-of-the-box and perfect for modern JavaScript and monorepos.

 ---